25 Healthy Air Fryer Recipes | Low-Calorie Dinners, Snacks & Sides

 Is the Air Fryer Really the Healthiest Way to Cook?

-For most everyday cooking, yes.
-The air fryer circulates hot air at high speed, which crisp-browns food through the Maillard reaction without requiring you to submerge it in oil.
+For most everyday cooking, yes — the air fryer ranks among the healthiest practical cooking methods available.
+It circulates hot air at high speed, which crisp-browns food through the Maillard reaction (the chemical process where amino acids and sugars react at high heat to produce browning, aroma, and flavor compounds) without requiring you to submerge food in oil.
 The practical result is significant:

 Compared to deep frying, air frying is dramatically healthier.
+Research shows air frying also reduces the formation of acrylamide — a compound that forms in starchy foods cooked at high heat — by approximately 90% compared to deep frying (Sansano et al., 2015, Journal of Food Science).
 Compared to steaming or raw preparation, it is roughly equivalent in calorie terms but wins on palatability — which matters for long-term adherence to healthier eating.

 How Do We Define “Healthy” for This List?